 Once you find the ‘car key’, you are able to jump into any vehicle and drive around the city – this makes travelling from one place to the next a lot faster and easier as aliens don’t seem to spawn whilst in the car.
 However, it has one major flaw – whilst driving the car your mini-map disappears so you have to keep pressing the TouchPad to bring up the main map to see where you are.
 I’ll touch on this later as there are a few things missing from the game and this was one of the first ones I noticed.
 I would have liked the city to be more populated with either people or aliens and have the ability to mow them down whilst in the car as at the moment the cars seem a little redundant other than the race you perform and a tool to help you complete a timed mission later on in the game.

-The game isn’t very long, I think I had gotten from the beginning to the end within around three hours; however, this is enhanced with a bunch of collectables which are incredibly difficult to spot – in more ways than one.
+The game isn’t very long, I think I had gotten from the beginning to the end within around three hours; however, this is enhanced with a bunch of collectables that are incredibly difficult to spot – in more ways than one.
 The first collectable which you will come across is the ‘Activist’.
 This is a good alien, I presume from the original team who gave you the cards, who upon finding will increase your health by one bar.
 There appears to be six of these to find and they are really well hidden as a few of them were on the roofs and hidden underneath crates (it must have been lonely sat under a crate for however long they were there for!).
 These little guys are colourful though, so from a distance, they are easy to spot – as long as they aren’t hidden – unlike the next collectable…